wavefrontHQ/docs/pages/doc/2017_16_release_notes.md

 - **Release numbering** - The release numbering scheme has changed from **X.Y** to **YYYY-WW** and reflects a shift to a continuous delivery release model.
 The **WW** component of the release number is the week when development on the set of features delivered in the release was completed.
 - **Dashboards**
   - The All Dashboards page now supports searching for metrics and sources, including expanding wildcard references to the full set (e.g. `cpu.*`).
-When you type a string, matching metrics and sources display in a Metrics and Sources groups respectively.
+When you type a string, matching metrics and sources display in Metrics and Sources groups respectively.
 For example:

     ![db search](images/db_search_metrics.png)